icefoxen/WorldDat/README.md

  * Find peers that have value
  * Announce value

+## To do

+Make a more proper comparison to IPFS: fewer layers of abstraction, easier/simpler protocol, client-only implementations, easier ffi for official implementation.
+Generally just tries to move blocks around instead of doing Everything.
+Forms a useful basis instead of a whole system, interoperates with existing systems instead of replacing them.

+## To do later

+ * Make a file-like API atop raw blocks
+ * Play with erasure codes: https://storj.io/blog/2018/11/replication-is-bad-for-decentralized-storage-part-1-erasure-codes-for-fun-and-profit/
+ * Make a C-compatible FFI API
-Might the `crossbeam` crate have some useful bits and pieces in it for async programming?
+ * Might the `crossbeam` crate have some useful bits and pieces in it for async programming?
+Probably, but not worth checking out yet.

 ## References